eva505/Project7/README.md

 A home credit scoring API, which returns the probability of a client defaulting (or not) based on the client's application and other data that has been collected by the credit lender.

 ## How-to-Launch-App
-Working on new features : i.e the showing of the feature importances

 Open the following link in a webbrowser :
 https://share.streamlit.io/eva505/project7/main/Dashboard/dashboard.py